Great American Music Hall: Great American Music Hall

 In 1972 the venue was purchased by Tom Bradshaw.
 Newly refurbished and painted, the building was renamed the Great American Music Hall.
-In 1973-1974 the Stuart Little Band became the GAMH house band and performed as opening act for many GAMH headliners: Cal Tjader, Sarah Vaughan, Carmen McRae, Marcel Marceau, Stan Getz, Mongo Santamaria, Dizzy Gillespie, pianist Bill Evans, Jerry Garcia & Merl Saunders, Joe Pass, Cleo Laine, Herbie Mann, Buddy Rich, the Tubes, etc. In 1974, the new line-up of Journey debuted there, also Jerry Garcia of the Grateful Dead debuted and recorded a live album with Legion of Mary, his jazz influenced rock band in 1974, and again later with the Jerry Garcia Band as well as the Grateful Dead's album One from the Vault.
+In 1973-1974 the Stuart Little Band became the GAMH house band and performed as opening act for many GAMH headliners: Cal Tjader, Sarah Vaughan, Carmen McRae, Marcel Marceau, Stan Getz, Mongo Santamaria, Dizzy Gillespie, pianist Bill Evans, Joe Pass, Cleo Laine, Herbie Mann, Buddy Rich, the Tubes, etc. In 1974, the new line-up of Journey debuted there.
+Jerry Garcia played at the Great American Music Hall a total of thirty times - mainly with Merl Saunders, but also with the Grateful Dead, Keith Godchaux and Donna Godchaux in the Keith & Donna Band, the Great American String Band, and the Legion of Mary - his jazz influenced rock band.
+The Legion of Mary debuted and recorded a live album called Legion of Mary: The Jerry Garcia Collection, Vol. 1 which included material performed at the Great American Music Hall in 1974.
+The Grateful Dead's album One from the Vault was also performed and recorded at the venue at a 'by invitation only' event.
 In 1982, Robin Williams filmed his HBO special, "An Evening with Robin Williams".
 In the early '90s, radio station KKSF 103.7FM hosted several large "Music Without Borders Listener Appreciation Concerts", with performances by Opafire as well as other Contemporary Jazz groups.
 In May 2000, during the dot-com boom, the venue was acquired for a reportedly seven-figure sum by music website Riffage.com, and went to Diablo Management Group when Riffage.com ceased operations in December 2000.
 In 2013, the Great American Music Hall was named the sixth-best rock club in America in a Rolling Stone poll of artists and managers.